You bring your body, mind, heart and spirit to your work as a Hospital Chaplain.

 We hire people, not resumes.
 But we also expect excellence, which is why we require:

-Two (2) years of experience as a Chaplain in a hospital setting, preferred
+At least two (2) years of experience as a Chaplain in a hospital setting, preferred

 Your next move.